The Voice of Poland season 12: Teams

+Note: Italicized names are stolen artists (names struck through within former teams).

 Blind auditions

 The blind auditions began on September 11, 2021.
 Each coach has two "blocks" to prevent another coach from getting an artist with only 2 blocks permitted to be used per blind audition.
 Each coach ends up with 12 artists by the end of the blind auditions, creating a total of 48 artists advancing to the battles.